Saldern: School foundation

 In 1589 the widow of Matthias von Salderns, Gertrud von Saldern née von Hake (1518–1595), donated the former bishop's estate of St. Gotthardt's Church in Brandenburg an der Havel to the old town of Brandenburg at the instigation of the humanist, headmaster and town lawyer, Zacharias Garcaeus, whom she had befriended.
-The background to this donation was the fact that the Old Grammar School (Alte Lateinschule) west of the church was not able to cope with the rising number of students.
+The background to this donation was that the Old Grammar School (Alte Lateinschule) west of the church was not able to cope with the rising number of students.
 On the alienation of this property the Salder School was founded, named after her, and was housed in the former bishop's seat.